JCC to offer several events

 The Jewish Community Center in Sherman will offer several programs in the coming weeks.

+Jammin’ at the J Open Mic Night will be held July 23 at 6 p.m.
+Admission is $10.

+The center will hold its 25th anniversary party Sept.
+7 at 6 p.m.
+Tickets are $75 per person and must be purchased by Aug.
+7.

-Topics will be “The Rise of Populism in Europe” July 12 at the library, “Decoding U.S.-China Trade” Aug.
+Topics will be “Decoding U.S.-China Trade” Aug.
 9 at the JCC, “Cyber Conflict and Geopolitics” Sept.
 13 at the library, “The United States and Mexico: Partnership Tested” Oct.
 11 at the JCC and “State of the State Department and Diplomacy” Nov.
 8 at the library.

 To register for the series, email info@jccinsherman.org. or call 860-355-8050 or 860-354-2455.